Chia-Network/cadt/docs/Local_Installation_Guide.md

 ## Install CADT API server

-To get started, go to [https://github.com/Chia-Network/climate-warehouse/](https://github.com/Chia-Network/climate-warehouse/) and find the latest release of the software.
+To get started, go to [https://github.com/Chia-Network/cadt/](https://github.com/Chia-Network/cadt/) and find the latest release of the software.

 ![Latest CADT release](images/latest-cadt-release.png "Latest CADT release")

 Select the download file that matches your OS.
 Once the file has been downloaded, it is recommended to unzip the file and place the contents into a directory you create.
 This will make upgrading the CADT much easier.

-Next, you can simply run the climate-warehouse executable that was unzipped and placed into your directory.
+Next, you can simply run the cadt executable that was unzipped and placed into your directory.
 This will launch the CADT API server.
 This will look like a command line style window that prints a bunch of information.

 Running this application will create a new folder in your CHIA_ROOT directory (usually the .chia folder in your home directory).
 This folder will store the configuration file for the CADT instance, along with the data for the CADT instance.
-You can find this folder at `C:\Users<user>\chia\mainnet\climate-warehouse\v1` on Windows or `~/.chia/mainnet/climate-warehouse/v1` on Linux and Mac (where “~” is a shortcut to your home directory).
+You can find this folder at `C:\Users<user>\chia\mainnet\cadt\v1` on Windows or `~/.chia/mainnet/cadt/v1` on Linux and Mac (where “~” is a shortcut to your home directory).

  \
 Install CADT UI (optional)